 My homeschool high schoolers enjoyed short stories.
-We chose Edgar Allan Poe was our choice for a short story focus, but there are so many to choose from!
+We chose Edgar Allan Poe as a short story focus.
+However, there are so many to choose from!
 We steered clear of the more famous horror tales and read his mysteries instead.

 We also chose some Native American folklore stories to read.
-These are easy to find on the internet (we chose the stories we read from Native Languages, and made it easy for us to explore oral tradition, the power of nature, personification, anthropomorphism, and morals.
+These are easy to find on the internet.
+We chose stories from Native Languages.
+This site made it easy for us to explore: